hewisaurus/PrancingTurtle/GettingStarted.md

 ### Import the DB schema to a local MySQL server
 You can find the default schema [here](https://github.com/hewisaurus/PrancingTurtle/blob/master/PTSchema-20171016.sql).
 It includes create statements for the tables, so you can copy/paste it directly into something like MySQL Workbench and execute it to get a working (but empty) database.

+The following files include the bare minimum data required in order to have a useful site.
+There is one user, **testuser@domain.com** and its password is **qwerty12345**
+ * Minimum data with no sessions [here](https://github.com/hewisaurus/PrancingTurtle/blob/master/PTBasicData-IncGuild-NoSessions.sql)
+ * Minimum data with 2 sessions (here soon)
+ * Minimum data with 5 sessions (here soon)

 **Schemas that include test guilds and existing sessions will be linked here also**

 **TODO: Provide options for schema (smaller / larger in terms of encounter and session #s)